Related Posts: Nepal’s Annapurna Circuit – Is It Still Worth Doing?

 Update- late February!
 Oops!
 I got the name of the agency wrong!
 It is Highland Excursion(s) and not Highland Expeditions which will be handling the trek!
 That feeling of reassurance I mentioned above?
 I am not feeling it quite so strongly now!

-If you were to judge the two agencies solely on the basis of their websites, then Highland Excursions is clearly not in the same league as Highland Expeditions.
-Arranging pilgrimages via plane and jeep connections to Muktinath and Mount Kailash seems to be its major focus.
-The Nepal Trekking folder is very thin on actual high-altitude camping treks.
+If you were to judge the two agencies solely by their websites, then Highland Excursions is clearly not in the same league as Highland Expeditions.
+Arranging pilgrimages via plane and jeep connections to Muktinath and Mount Kailash seems to be its primary focus.
+Its Nepal Trekking folder is very thin on actual high-altitude camping treks.

 The sub-header on the home page – One of the leading adventure travel company – has a glaring grammatical error and could use the qualifier Nepal’s as in “One of Nepal’s leading adventure companies” to make it sound a bit more plausible.
 As I scroll down the page, seeing the heading “Popular Destination For 2014” in 2018 does not show great attention to detail!